kervinck/floyd/README.md

-          mate <nrMoves>          Search for a mate in <nrMoves> moves or less movetime <millis>       Search no longer than this time infinite                Postpone `bestmove' result until `stop' ponderhit
+          mate <nrMoves>          Search for a mate in <nrMoves> moves or less movetime <millis>       Search no longer than this time infinite                Postpone `bestmove' result until `stop'
+         (Note: In Floyd `ponder' and `infinite' behave the same.) ponderhit
         Opponent has played the ponder move.
 Continue searching in own time. stop
-        Stop any search.
-In `infinite' mode also show the `bestmove' result. quit
+        Immediately stop any active `go' command and show its `bestmove' result. quit
         Terminate engine.